-Line 2a: Write the dates that you lived in Illinois during the tax year, the name of the other state where you lived during the tax year, and the dates you lived in the other state.
+Line 2a: Enter the dates that you lived in Illinois during the tax year, the name of the other state where you lived during the tax year, and the dates you lived in the other state.
 Attach a separate sheet of paper with this information if you need more room.

-Line 2b: If your filing status is "married filing jointly," write the dates your spouse lived in Illinois during the tax year, the name of the other state where your spouse lived during the tax year, and the dates your spouse lived in the other state.
+Line 2b: If your filing status is "married filing jointly," enter the dates your spouse lived in Illinois during the tax year, the name of the other state where your spouse lived during the tax year, and the dates your spouse lived in the other state.
 Attach a separate sheet of paper with this information if you need more room.

-Note You must enter dates that fall within the tax year (January 2013 through December 2013, for calendar-year filers) on Lines 2a and 2b.
-For example, if you or your spouse
+Note You must enter dates that fall within the tax year (January 2014 through December 2014, for calendar-year filers) on Lines 2a and 2b.
+For example, if you or your spouse moved out of Illinois before December 31, 2014, enter the actual month, day, and year you moved out of Illinois.

-- began living in Illinois on or before January 1, 2013, enter 01/01/13. - began living in Illinois after January 1, 2013, enter the actual month, day, and year you began living in Illinois. - moved out of Illinois on or after December 31, 2013, enter 12/31/13. - moved out of Illinois before December 31, 2013, enter the actual month, day, and year you moved out of Illinois.
+- began living in Illinois on or before January 1, 2014, enter 01/01/14. - began living in Illinois after January 1, 2014, enter the actual month, day, and year you began living in Illinois. - moved out of Illinois on or after December 31, 2014, enter 12/31/14.

-Line 3: If you were a resident of lowa, Kentucky, Michigan, or Wisconsin, during any part of the tax year or were living in Illinois only to accompany your military servicemember spouse who was stationed In Illinois, check the appropriate box.
+Line 3: If you were a resident of Iowa, Kentucky, Michigan, or Wisconsin, during any part of the tax year or were living in Illinois only to accompany your military servicemember spouse who was stationed In Illinois, check the appropriate box.